cloudmelon/Cloud-Native-Playbook/08 - Services.md

 # Playbook Part 8: Services

 Services in Kubernetes provides an abstraction layer which allow network access to a dynamic set of pods.
-Services use a selector and anything that tries to access the service with network traffic, that traffic is going to be proxy to one of the pods that is selected through that selector.
+Services use a **selector** and anything that tries to access the service with network traffic, that traffic is going to be proxy to one of the pods that is selected through that selector.

+Want to emphasize : The set of Pods targeted by a Service is usually determined by a selector, very important.

 ###  Play 1 : Service types and its scenarios